 FAO promotes the use of SLM measures across the range of land-use systems - cropping, livestock and forestry - by, on the one hand, reducing further land degradation and, on the other, restoring and rehabilitating degraded lands.
-Land resource planning (LRP) together with the tools discussed in the above sections of this document are some of the approaches for selecting and putting into practice the optimum SLM options within an integrated landscape management context, supported by the policy and institutional set-up (Fig. 29).
+27 Land resource planning (LRP) together with the tools discussed in the above sections of this document are some of the approaches for selecting and putting into practice the optimum SLM options within an integrated landscape management context, supported by the policy and institutional set-up (Fig. 29).
 As discussed in the above section, the guiding principles are that people and participatory approaches should be at the centre of the process and that governance and enabling policies and institutions should support the achievement of forest and landscape restoration plans.

-Figure 29: Land resource planning as part of an integrated land resource decision-making process
+Figure 29: Land resource planning as part of an integrated land resource decision-making process28

 SLM measures includes a range of complementary measures adapted to the biophysical and socio-economic context for the protection, conservation and sustainable use of resources (e.g. soil, water and biodiversity) and the restoration or rehabilitation of degraded natural resources and their ecosystem functions.
-Promising SLM options are available to sustain various productive land uses in landscapes (see Module one in this document).
-More than 2 billion hectares worldwide offer opportunities for restoration through forest and landscape restoration, and SLM tools and practices can support this task.
-WOCAT has shown that SLM has the potential to increase yields by 30-170 percent, water-use efficiency by up to 100 percent, and soil organic carbon by 1 percent in degraded soils and by 2-3 percent in non-degraded soils..
+29 Promising SLM options are available to sustain various productive land uses in landscapes (see Module one in this document).
+More than 2 billion hectares worldwide offer opportunities for restoration through forest and landscape restoration30, and SLM tools and practices can support this task31.
+WOCAT has shown that SLM has the potential to increase yields by 30-170 percent, water-use efficiency by up to 100 percent, and soil organic carbon by 1 percent in degraded soils and by 2-3 percent in non-degraded soils.32.
+The adoption of favorable practices, such as selecting proper land uses or identifying areas of importance (see Module one) and implementing SLM, will enhance sustainability and resilience in the face of change (Fig. 30).
+Understanding which part of the land resource in a landscape is under threat is vital for selecting and putting into practice the most efficient and affordable solutions.
+Identifying the most effective SLM measures, therefore, is an entry point to help decision-makers and communities increase the resilience of land-use systems.
+Tools such as ROAM, help decision-makers adopt appropriate options for the use of land resources based on their natural potential, thereby avoiding unsustainable exploitation and minimizing the risk of further degradation.
+Such tools also help land users in selecting and putting into practice SLM options that support land and soil restoration in degraded areas.